bookshelfdave/contact/README.md

 ### Batch mode

-Pass in the `--infile <filename>` parameter to contact.sh to process a file containing Contact commands.
+Pass in the `--infile <filename>` parameter to contact to process a file containing Contact commands.
 Contact will exit upon completion.

 ## Configuration